 Are you able to combine tourism promotion and enhancement of the territory and its gastronomic excellences?

-“Through our work at the Lebanon mountain trail association we try to promote all the food heritage which is a very important component in our rural areas and it’s a very important element through which we can empower women so through our current project that we are working on, funded by the eu and with our Italian partner cospe, covering the sections from 3 to 10 , we are subgranting (?) several sustainable tourism initiatives with local ngo’s to promote tourism activities in rural areas.
+“Through our work at the Lebanon mountain trail association we try to promote all the food heritage which is a very important component in our rural areas and it’s a very important element through which we can empower women so through our current project that we are working on, funded by the EU managed by the Office of The Minister Of State For Administrative Reform (OMSAR) and with our Italian partner COSPE, covering the sections from 3 to 10 , we are subgranting (?) several sustainable tourism initiatives with local ngo’s to promote tourism activities in rural areas.
 One main component that we highlighted for the subgrants to work on it’s the valorization of our food heritage.
 There is a trend in Lebanon to promote domestic tourism because of all the regional difficulties that have been happening in the past years we thought that is very important to promote domestic tourism so people in the cities are going to the rural areas to discover Lebanon and we understand that people are very interested in our food culture, want to know more about the food culture and so they go in the rural areas to discover regional dishes, this is why it’s very important to promote this food heritage component also for the tourism initiatives that we have on the trail.”

-This article is made possible in the framework of the project “Conservation and Development of Economic Opportunities on the Lebanon Mountain Trail” under the EU funded Reinforcing Human Rights and Democracy in Lebanon – Active Citizenship, AFKAR III program managed by the Lebanese Ministry of the Administrative Reforms (OMSAR).
+This article is made possible in the framework of the project “Conservation and Development of Economic Opportunities on the Lebanon Mountain Trail” under the EU funded Reinforcing Human Rights and Democracy in Lebanon – Active Citizenship, AFKAR III program managed by The Minister Of State For Administrative Reform (OMSAR).

 This publication has been produced with the support of the European Union.
 The content of this article is the sole responsibility of COSPE and can under no circumstances be regarded as reflecting the position of European Union and the Office of Minister of State for Administrative Reforms (OMSAR).